d-uzlov/k8s-homelab/k8s-core/docs/ansible/control-plane.md

   # you are expected to point k8s_apiserver_loadbalancer_endpoint to this virtual IP
   keepalived_apiserver_virtual_ip: 10.3.0.255
   keepalived_apiserver_virtual_ip_prefix: 16
+  # random number in range [1, 255], must be the same for all instances holding an address
   keepalived_apiserver_virtual_router_id: 87
 ```

 Note that each control plane host must have its own `k8s_apiserver_advertise_address`,
 but all other options will be shared between hosts in a cluster.

+You will need to re-run the playbook whenever control plane host IP is changed.

 # deploy